The impact of impending freezing temperatures

 WICHITA, Kan.
-(KSNW) — Chief Meteorologist for KSN News, Lisa Teachman, warns of freezing temperatures that could soon be impacting the area.
+(KSNW) — KSN Storm Track 3 Chief Meteorologist Lisa Teachman warns that freezing temperatures could soon be impacting the area.

-It’s one thing for freezing temperatures to last a day or two, but Teachman says this incoming weather could be here for awhile.
+It’s one thing for freezing temperatures to last a day or two, but Teachman says the incoming weather could be here for a while.

 “Cold air is like molasses, arctic air in particular.
 Once it moves in, it’s very hard for it to move out,” Teachman explained.